ItsJustJ18/learntocode_capstones/delicious-sandwich-shop/src/main/resources/readME.md

 Clone the Repository: If you have Git installed, you can clone the repository to your local machine.

-GitHub repository link for Command Prompt: git clone https://github.com/ItsJustJ18/learntocode_capstones.git
+GitHub repository link for Command Prompt: git clone https://github.com/ItsJustJ18/learntocode_capstones.git Then git clone again to the delicious-sandwich-shop repository

 Run the Program: In the Initialize Program package -> RunSandwichShop